Mars bar: Deep-fried Mars bar

-This is a Mars bar which has been coated with batter and deep-fried in oil or beef fat.
-First reports of battered Mars bars being sold in Stonehaven, Scotland date back to 1995.
-The product is "not authorised or endorsed" by Mars, Inc.
+First reports of Mars bars coated with batter and deep-fried being sold in Stonehaven, Scotland date back to 1995.
+Mars says that it is "not authorised or endorsed".
+The deep-fried Mars bar has been highly popular in Scotland and it has also been made and sold by individuals in other countries.

-Deep-fried Mars bars are available from some fish-and-chip shops in the UK (mainly in Scotland), Singapore, Australia, New Zealand, Canada, Ireland and the United States.

-A similar dish has reportedly appeared in Kathmandu, Nepal where momo (dumplings) have used Mars bars as fillings, though this variation is unknown to the larger population of momo eaters.
+In Kathmandu, Nepal, momo dumplings in tourist areas have used Mars bars as an unusual filling.

 Recalls

 In July 2005, Mars bars, along with the Snickers bar, were recalled due to an anonymous extortion attempt against Star City Casino in Sydney.
 The extortionist claimed to have poisoned seven Mars and Snickers bars at random stores in New South Wales.
 As a result, Masterfoods Corporation, the company that manufactures Mars bars in Australia, recalled the entire Mars and Snickers product from store shelves in New South Wales.
 In the later half of August 2005, the threat to the public was deemed negligible and the bars returned to shelves.

 In February 2016, Mars, Snickers and various other Mars, Inc. chocolate products were recalled in 55 countries in Europe, the Middle East and Asia.
 The precautionary recall was issued after a customer found pieces of plastic in a Snickers bar purchased in Germany.
 The error was traced back to a Mars, Inc. factory in Veghel, The Netherlands.